-In addition, information in the 2022 FSSR may be used to support the core functions and long-term activities of DWR's flood management programs, including emergency response, facility maintenance, and inspections.
+In addition, information in the 2022 FSSR may be used to support the core functions and longterm activities of DWR's flood management programs, including emergency response, facility maintenance, and inspections.
 Periodic updates to the FSSR will help DWR track progress as ongoing inspections and evaluations are completed and more SPFC facilities are reconstructed or improved to meet current design criteria.
 Future updates have potential to support monitoring and tracking of additional metrics as they are developed over time.
-The 2022 FSSR fulfills requirements of California Water Code Section 9614 and 9120.
+The 2022 FSSR fulfills requirements of California Water Code Sections 9614 and 9120.

-- Public Draft Available February 2022.
+- Public draft available February 2022.

-- Final Draft anticipated September 2022.
+- 2022 Flood System Status Report available November 2022.

 - Recommended to be adopted by the CVFPB.

-B3.3.3 2022 CVFPP Conservation Strategy Update
+B.3.3.3 2022 CVFPP Conservation Strategy Update